 Fear not the strangeness you feel.
 The future has already entered you.
 It is pulling you through life by your heart.

-We’re excited to announce that Martha Beck will be a featured guest speaker at the Chopra Center’s signature meditation and yoga retreat, Seduction of Spirit, this July in Whistler, B.C.
+We’re excited to announce that Martha Beck will be a featured guest speaker at the Chopra Center’s signature meditation and yoga retreat, Seduction of Spirit, this November.
 Through her books, workshops, and courses, Martha has helped countless people connect to their true Self and discover their own path to living a life filled with joy, purpose, and love.
-We invite you to join Deepak, Martha, and other master teachers at Seduction of Spirit.
-Learn more here.
+We invite you to join Deepak, Martha, Marianne Williamson, and other master teachers at Seduction of Spirit.

 Psychology Today, USA Today, and NPR have all referred to Martha Beck as “one of the best-known life coaches in America.”
 She is a columnist for O, the Oprah Magazine, has been a contributing editor for Real Simple, Redbook, and Mademoiselle, and has written for many other national magazines.
 She appears frequently as an expert on “life design,” on programs such as Good Morning America and The Oprah Winfrey Show.